 The way society is set up today, it is still very difficult to heal from incest.
 There is no organized structure in place outside of the family unit for emotional support, there is no financial aid available, and you end up losing your family, whatever status you had from being part of the family, and their financial support - all at once.
 This while having to deal with the very painful feelings that were previously covered by denial and attachment to the family.
 For many survivors, the circumstances of abuse are replicated in confronting the family, or confronting a similar situation in a work place or another group dynamic where abuse of power by the leader has corrupted its purpose.
 At this moment, it still requires tremendous courage to break away from dynamics of power abuse, because the losses are real.

 The man who took me sailing along the US East Coast when I was nine, mentioned many times that I belonged in his family.
 I am beginning to realize that he was saying these things because he identified with me, and therefore he felt that I was part of his family, who were in his mind mere extensions of himself.
 He was most certainly an abuser within his own family as well.
-There was a certain type of elation he experienced that I've seen on his face in pictures with his (adult) granddaughter who became his companion after his wife had died.
-They can be as loving as they wish in public because no one would ever guess at their sexual relationship, and this is exactly what would give him that sense of elation - the idea of freedom from being able to get away with it.
+There was a certain type of elation he experienced that I've seen on his face in pictures with family members of the younger generations.
+He can be as loving as he wants in public because no one would ever guess at the sexual relationship, and this is exactly what would give him that sense of elation - the idea of freedom from being able to get away with it.